mindbirth/snap-services/README.md

 * notification actions support Snap Services.
 This will allow you to add PendingIntents to SnapServices on ANY notification you launch.
 * all SnapServices have a real Application Context, wrapped around inside SnapContextWrapper (which extends from ContextWrapper), to give the option to start another Snap Service without the need of accessing SnapServicesContext.

-This library also expands on features that existed in the past, but were limited:
+This library also extends on features that existed in the past, but were limited:
 * run ANY Snap Service on another process
 * schedule ANY Snap Service to run on another process